gitmobkab/mob-tfm/README.md

 **Options**:

-* `--pretty / --no-pretty`: force activation markdown styling/ may cause issue on old terminals  [default: no-pretty]
+* `-p / --pretty`: force activation markdown styling/ may cause issue on old terminals.
 * `--help`: Show this message and exit.